MTES-MCT/Docurba/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## deploy

+The app.yaml is incomplete !
+You need to make this keys available in process.env:
+- SENDGRID_API_KEY
+- SUPABASE_ADMIN_KEY

+app.yaml is here as an example.

 ```bash
 $ gcloud app deploy app.yaml --project docurba